 If you get a tax refund, it means you overpaid your taxes for the year.
-If you got a refund from your state, in most cases, it sends you a check or makes an electronic deposit of the refund, but you can also choose to have it used for future tax payments.
+If you got a refund from your state, in most cases, it sends you a check or makes an electronic deposit of the tax overpayment refund, but you can also choose to have it used for future tax payments.
 Although this is not required, it may be helpful if you expect your taxes to increase significantly and don't trust yourself to save the money or if you're self-employed and pay quarterly estimated taxes.
+The same logic applies to federal tax overpayments.

 The reason you get a tax refund, especially if it is a large one, is that you are withholding too much from your paychecks.
 Your employer bases your state withholdings on a form similar to the federal W-4 form.
 Usually it's called the "Employee’s Withholding Allowance Certificate."
 You choose your allowances based on your filing status.
 If you're single with no dependents, your allowance is typically zero, but if you're married and have multiple kids, you may choose an allowance for yourself, your spouse and each of your kids.